A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm: Introduction

 From a more computational perspective, the paper \cite{du2019gradient} proves that the most widely used algorithm for training Neural Networks, gradient descent, achieves zero $\ell^2$ regression error as long as the activation function is smooth and Lipschitz.
 On the same topic, \cite{allen2019convergence} guarantees, for the same algorithm and for sufficiently large Neural Networks and more general loss functions, convergence in the same sense, as well as providing estimates on its time cost.

 Regarding the approximation of operators rather than functions, in recent years two important frameworks have appear: \textit{DeepONet} and \textit{Neural Operators}.
 The first one was introduced in \cite{lu2019deeponet} as an extension of the seminar work \cite{chen1995universal}.
 Both prove an universal approximation theorem for continuous operators.
 One year after its introduction, the results in \cite{lanthaler2022errorestimatesdeeponetsdeep} extends the results to $L^2$ operators.
 For similar structures, continuous operators between separable Hilbert spaces are point-wise approximated by Operator nets, as proved in \cite{schwab2023deep} and in \cite{herrmann2024neural} with convergence rates in a particular subset.
+Very recently, the study of set-valued maps was carried out in \cite{garciauniversal}.
 For Neural Operators, their first appearance is attributed to the paper \cite{li2020neural}, where empirical tests are performed to solve some PDEs.
 In order to reduce the computational cost of evaluating these architectures, some of these authors consider a particular implementation in \cite{li2020fourier} where the Fourier Transformed is applied, giving us \textit{Fourier Neural Operators}.
 This last, according to \cite{kovachki2021universal}, satisfy the universal approximation properties for continuous maps between Sobolev spaces in the torus.